Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

-The Mississippi State Bulldogs (2-2, 0-0 SEC) and the sixth-ranked pass offense will play the No. 15 Texas A&M Aggies (3-1, 0-0 SEC) and the fourth-ranked passing defense on Saturday, October 2, 2021.
-The Aggies are favored by 9.5 points in the outing.
-The over/under is 47.5 in this matchup.
+The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) will put their fourth-ranked pass defense to the test against the Mississippi State Bulldogs (2-2, 0-0 SEC) and the No. 6 pass offense in college football, on Saturday, October 2, 2021.
+The Aggies are favored by 7 points in the outing.
+The game's over/under is 46.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.